holaphil/amazing-maple-e08ae/src/pages/experience.md

 title: Experience
 subtitle: >-
   Over the last 20+ years, I have focused my energy gaining experience building new products and brands across both startup and corporate environments.
+A majority of those experiences are listed below.
+If you wish to view some of my work building brands, teams, and startup, you'll find that work here.
 image_alt: lorem-ipsum
 seo:
   title: Theme Style Guide